 In our latest Partner Kickstart Webinar, Strengthen your marketing materials through effective co-branding, we show you everything you need to know how to avoid those pitfalls.
 Let’s take a closer look at what co-branding is all about and the key principles you should keep in mind to maximize your efforts.

-Co-branding is just what it sounds like: Citrix and our partners coming together in the marketplace to communicate a joint value proposition to our customers.
 It’s about showing how our strengths combined deliver unique value, either to enhance an existing offer or to bring a new one to market.

 In practice, co-branding involves positioning each company’s logo, identity, and message in a way that clearly communicates that relationship.
 There are a number of ways to do this.
 You can: